CodeYourFuture/immersive-go-course/http-auth/README.md

 }
 ```

-If it is working, you will see `Non-2xx responses` and `Failed requests` in your ApacheBench output:
+If it is working, we will see `Non-2xx responses` and `Failed requests` in our ApacheBench output:

 ```
 > ab -n 100 -c 100 'http://localhost:8080/limited'